-I’m Senior Responsible Owner (SRO) for the 30 hours free childcare project – the project to increase the free childcare entitlement from 15 to 30 hours for the working parents of three and four year olds.
+The 30 hours free childcare project aims to increase the free childcare entitlement from 15 to 30 hours for the working parents of three and four year olds.

 As we come towards the end of what has proved to be a successful project – with 340,000 children in free 30 hours places - I’ve been reflecting on what I’ve learned.
 These are the 6 biggest lessons I’d share with others taking on their first big project delivery role.

-Taking on the role of SRO for the first time can be pretty daunting - there are high expectations around government major projects and we’ve all seen headlines about failures and fiascos.
+Leading a project of this size for the first time can be pretty daunting - there are high expectations around government major projects and we’ve all seen headlines about failures and fiascos.

-Of course there are a lot of things that are different about delivering big projects, but being an SRO turned out not to be as different as I thought it might be from other kinds of leadership.
+Of course there are a lot of things that are different about delivering big projects, but leading this piece of work turned out not to be as different as I thought it might be.

 One of the most important skills is knowing when to dive in and when to stand back, and being confident in making that call.

 We sometimes think of senior leaders as floating above everything - setting the overall direction, getting a team in place and then getting out of the way.

 You do have to set direction and give people space to deliver, but sometimes you also have to get into the detail.
 When the pressure is on, or things seem to be going wrong, you have to understand what’s going on in your programme and be able to make, and justify, good decisions to help keep it all on track.